 A complete guide to visiting Udawalawe national park, Sri Lanka

 A family of elephants bathing in Udawalawe National Park, Sri Lanka

 This post may contain affiliate links.
-I receive a small commission if you use these links, with no extra cost to you.
+I will receive a small commission if you use these links.

 Located in Sri Lanka’s hill country, the protected forests and grasslands of Udawalawe national park is one of the world’s best places to see wild elephants and one of Sri Lanka’s most popular national parks.

-Contents
+Table of Contents

+A complete guide to visiting Udawalawe national park, Sri Lanka